Glossary Of Terms And Services

-Combined Programs - A combined program has an organized set of requirements from two academic units in a single degree program that combines two majors.
-Examples are: Linguistics/Psychology, Physics/Computer Science and Biomedical/Electrical Engineering.
-See Dual degrees.
+Combined Programs - A single-degree program that combines two majors, with an organized set of requirements from two academic units.
+Examples include: Linguistics/Psychology, Physics/Computer Science and Biomedical/Electrical Engineering.
+See Dual Degrees.

 Committee on Academic Policies and Procedures (CAPP) - See CAPP.

-Concurrent Registration - If a course is listed in the catalogue as requiring "concurrent enrollment" in another course, it means that the two courses must be taken at the same time (in the same semester).
+Concurrent Registration - Two courses that must be taken at the same time (in the same semester).
+Such courses will be listed in the catalogue as requiring "concurrent enrollment."
 Do not confuse concurrent enrollment with corequisites.
 See Corequisite.

-Conduct (Student) - Regulations pertaining to the academic integrity review process are administered by the Office of Student Judicial Affairs and Community Standards, a unit within the Division of Student Affairs.
+Conduct (Student) - Standards of behavior and academic rules and policies that all students are expected to meet or abide by while they are enrolled at USC.
+Regulations pertaining to the academic integrity review process are administered by the Office of Student Judicial Affairs and Community Standards, a unit within the Division of Student Affairs.
 A complete description of the student conduct system can be found in SCampus under the heading "University Governance."

 Core - See USC Core.

-Correction of Grade (COG) - A correction of grade may occur only when the initial grade assigned by the instructor was given in error.
-A student who believes his/her grade is incorrect must contact the instructor of the course.
-The Correction of Grade process is monitored by the Grade Department.
-If the Correction of Grade request is approved, the Grade Department assigns the corrected grade to the student's academic record.
-See Grade Reports, Incomplete Grade (IN); Missing Grade (MG), Grade Department.
+Correction of Grade (COG) - A change made to a student’s course grade, when the initial grade assigned by the instructor was given in error.
+A student who believes his or her grade is incorrect must contact the instructor of the course.
+The Correction of Grade process is monitored by the Academic Review and Retention Office.
+If the Correction of Grade request is approved, the Grade department assigns the corrected grade to the student's academic record.

-Course Descriptions - Course descriptions for USC courses can be provided upon a student's written request.
-There is a $2.00 fee for each course description.
-Typically, course descriptions are produced within 3 to 5 business days.
-For more information contact the Transcript Department at (213) 740-7445.
+Course Descriptions - A basic summary or overview of an academic course.
+Course descriptions for USC courses can be provided upon a student's written request.
+There is a $2 fee for each course description.
+Typically, course descriptions are produced within three to five business days.
+For more information contact the Transcript department at (213) 740-7445.

-Credit/No Credit Registration (CR/NC) - Certain courses have been authorized by the University Curriculum Committee to automatically be graded Credit/No Credit.
-This differs from the student's option to elect to take a class Pass/No Pass.
+Credit/No Credit Registration (CR/NC) - Certain courses authorized by the University Curriculum Committee to be automatically graded as Credit/No Credit.
+This differs from the student's option to take a class as Pass/No Pass.
 A student who enrolls in course designated as Credit/No Credit in the USC Catalogue will receive either the Credit or No Credit grade mark, not a letter grade.

-Cross-listing, Cross-listed Course - A course offered by one department may be cross-listed in another department as a way of drawing the attention of students in the second department to that course.
-Students from the second department must register in the course in the offering department.
+Cross-listing, Cross-listed Course - A course offered by one department and cross-listed in another department as a way of drawing the attention of students in the second department to that course.
+Students from the second department must register in the course via the offering department.
 Cross-listed courses count as major courses in both departments.